Did Jesus Christ promise believers that upon their deaths, they would receive mansions in heaven?

 Mansions in the temple?

 Mansion in today’s English implies a magnificent home.
 However, its original meaning was much simpler: just a home, dwelling or an abode (Merriam-Webster’s Dictionary).
-Translators of the King James Version chose it because it closely reflected the meaning of the original Greek word in John 14:2.
-The New Revised Standard Version translates it as “dwelling places”; the New International Version and the English Standard Version, as “rooms.”
+Translators of the King James Version (in 1611) chose this word because at that time it closely reflected the meaning of the original Greek word in John 14:2, which is mone.
+The New Revised Standard Version translates it as “dwelling places,” and the New International Version and the English Standard Version translate it as “rooms.”

 The same word is translated as “home” in John 14:23: “If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our home with him.”